cossie14/slyawwards/README.md

 ## BDD
 The behaviors implemented include;
-1 Displays posted projects and their details.
+1 Displays posted projects and their details<br>
-2 Allows user to rate  other users' projects
+2 Allows user to rate  other users' projects<br>
-3 Displays projects overall score
+3 Displays projects overall score	<br>
-4 Displays profile page
+4 Displays profile page <br>
 5 Exit the application

 ## Set up and Installation
-1 Install python 3.6 version
+1 Install python 3.6 version<br>
-2 Install django=1.11.5
+2 Install django=1.11.5<br>
-3 Install Postgresql for databases
+3 Install Postgresql for databases<br>
-4 Go to github and search for django-slyawwards
+4 Go to github and search for django-slyawwards<br>
-5 Git clone or download
+5 Git clone or download<br>
-6 Then run the application on terminal using the command 'python3.6 manage.py runserver 7 Enjoy!
+6 Then run the application on terminal using the command 'python3.6 manage.py runserver<br>
+7 Enjoy!

 ## Technologies used